 - 2.1 The Commonwealth Procurement Rules (CPRs) are issued by the Minister for Finance (Finance Minister) under section 105B(1) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act). - 2.2 Officials from non-corporate Commonwealth entities and prescribed corporate Commonwealth entities listed in section 30 of the Public Governance, Performance and Accountability Rule 2014 must comply with the CPRs when performing duties related to procurement.
 These entities will collectively be referred to as relevant entities throughout the CPRs. - 2.3 Rules that must be complied with in undertaking procurement are denoted by the term 'must'.
 Non-corporate Commonwealth entities must report non-compliance with the rules of the CPRs through the Commonwealth's compliance reporting process.
 The term 'should' indicates good practice. - 2.4 The CPRs are the core of the procurement framework, which also includes: - a. web-based guidance, developed by the Department of Finance (Finance) to assist entities to implement the procurement framework; - b.
-Resource Management Guides, which advise of key changes and developments in the procurement framework; and - c. templates, such as the Commonwealth Contracting Suite, which simplify and streamline processes, creating uniformity across Commonwealth contracts to reduce the burden on businesses when contracting with the Commonwealth. - 2.5 An Accountable Authority may use Accountable Authority Instructions to set out entity-specific operational rules to ensure compliance with the rules of the procurement framework. - 2.6 These CPRs do not apply to the extent that an official applies measures determined by their Accountable Authority to be necessary for the maintenance or restoration of international peace and security, to protect human health, for the protection of essential security interests, or to protect national treasures of artistic, historic or archaeological value.
+Resource Management Guides, which advise of key changes and developments in the procurement framework; and - c. templates, such as the Commonwealth Contracting Suite, which simplify and streamline processes, creating uniformity across Commonwealth contracts to reduce the burden on businesses when contracting with the Commonwealth. - 2.5 An Accountable Authority may use Accountable Authority Instructions to set out entity-specific operational rules to ensure compliance with the rules of the procurement framework. - 2.6 These CPRs do not apply to the extent that an official applies measures determined by their Accountable Authority (or an official to whom the Accountable Authority delegates the power to determine such measures) to be necessary for the maintenance or restoration of international peace and security, to protect human health, for the protection of essential security interests, or to protect national treasures of artistic, historic or archaeological value.